xmartlabs/xmartlabs.github.io/_posts/2016-02-19-ci-with-xcode-server-and-fastlane.md

 {% endhighlight %}

-> Some comments about previous code. `number_of_commits`, `cocoapods` and `cocoapods` are actions that come with Fastlane tool.
+> `number_of_commits`, `cocoapods` and `cocoapods` are Fastlane actions.
-> We have to modify the build number in the prebuild lane before the bot actually start building the project.
-This way, the generated archive will have the correct correct build number.

-> Both `Appfile` and `Fastfile` must be within a `fastlane` folder in the root directory of your project.
+> Both `Appfile` and `Fastfile` files must be within a `fastlane` folder in the root directory of your project.

 If we run `fastlane ios prebuild`, it will connect to iOS Member Center and download the profiles for the app indicated by its bundle id in the `Appfile`.
-Additionally we have to pass the password to it, to make this work with Xcode bots we pass it through the environment variable `FASTLANE_PASSWORD`. `sigh` will attempt to store the password in the keychain and try to access it later if no password was provided, but this won't work when running from a bot's trigger.
-Triggers commands have no access to bot user's keychain, I tried by unlocking it before run sigh as shown below without luck:
+Additionally we have to pass the password to it, to make this work with Xcode bots we pass it through the environment variable `FASTLANE_PASSWORD`:

 {% highlight shell %}
-# Try to unlock the keychain to be accessed by fastlane actions
-$ security -v unlock-keychain -p `cat /Library/Developer/XcodeServer/SharedSecrets/PortalKeychainSharedSecret` /Library/Developer/XcodeServer/Keychains/Portal.keychain

-# Will download profiles using sigh
-$ fastlane prebuild
-{% endhighlight %}

-On the output log appears next messages:

-    security: SecKeychainAddInternetPassword <NULL>: User interaction is not allowed.
-    Could not store password in keychain

-I simply couldn't access the keychain when running Fastlane.
-I opted to just save the password as a system environment variable.

-{% highlight shell %}
 $ export FASTLANE_PASSWORD="<APPLE_DEV_PORTAL_PASSWORD>"
 $ fastlane prebuild
 {% endhighlight %}

+> Initially we attempted to use Keychain to send passwords to Fastlane `sigh` but it doesn't work, for more information about this see [below](#attempting_to_developer_password_to_fastlane_tools)

 We will modify the deployer bot by adding a before trigger command on the *Triggers* tab, that will call to `prebuild`.